Blackbeancreative/benecms-docs/docs/developing-with-bene.md

 All REST endpoints must require `projectId` as this is the unique identifier to pull the correct documents.

-Your `projectId` can be found in the Pinco Console as a "Unique Name".
+Your `projectId` can be found in the Bene Console as a "Unique Name".

 **Example URL**